Good ‘Sports’: How Huey Lewis and the News Hit a Home Run

 Gaines recalls that it was the band’s manager, Bob Brown, who made the decision to delay.
 Chrysalis had recently fired most of its promotion staff, which caused him to worry.
 “You don’t want your new record coming out and not being promoted properly,” Gaines explains.
 “We had a meeting about that and it was decided that we wouldn’t turn over the record until they had gotten their staff back in place.”

 Fortunately, when it was finally released on September 15, 1983, the delay didn’t impede its success.
-With the band taking on the production itself, Gaines overseeing the engineering and Bob Clearmountain doing the mix, Sports went on to become the band’s biggest chart-topper to date, tallying seven million copies in sales, a #1 position on the Billboard top 200 and #2 placement overall for 1984.
+With the band taking on the production itself, Gaines overseeing the engineering and Bob Clearmountain doing the mix, Sports went on to become the band’s biggest chart-topper to date, tallying seven million copies in sales, a #1 position on June 30, 1984, on the Billboard top 200 and #2 placement overall for 1984.
 It spawned four hit singles, yielding sales to date totaling 10 million copies in the U.S. alone.

 Watch the official music video for “I Want a New Drug,” one of the biggest hits on Sports